Winning team: M06

 The neighbourhood is more racially diverse and its households have a lower median income than the city overall.
 The area lacks parks and recreation spaces, and residents and businesses have a higher risk of displacement and lower access to opportunity than other areas in the City.

 The City’s main expectation is that students envision and communicate how incremental redevelopment strategies can create complete 15-minute neighbourhoods that will help Seattle achieve its Climate Action Plan goal of reducing road transportation emissions (currently a large part of Seattle’s GHG emissions), supporting quality of life and more sustainable lifestyle.

 25 acres (10 ha)

-In the Westwood/Highland Park neighborhood approximately 52 percent of residents are persons of color and the median household income is lower than the citywide average.
+In the Westwood/Highland Park neighbourhood approximately 52 percent of residents are persons of colour and the median household income is lower than the citywide average.

 Jury CompositionAlicia Daniels Uhlig, Lecturer, Cal Poly College of Architecture and Environmental Design